-- Reviewing and competitively tendering the cleaning contract. - Reviewing staff contracts to redefine roles as vacancies arise. - Establishing a partnership with London Irish Rugby Football Club to attract students to the 6th form rugby academy. - Maintained fixed price electicity and gas contracts that ensure cost are significantly below the open market rates until October 2023. - Ensuring Government grants are secured to cover COVID-19 costs. - Expanded the school facilities adding 6 new classrooms with funding provided by LB Wandsworth.
-The PAN increased from 150 to 180 from September 2021 and the school will grow gradually over the next 7 years as new pupils join year 7. - · Secured a from the Governments decarbonisation fund to install two air source heat pumps.
+- Reviewing staff contracts to redefine roles as vacancies arise. - Establishing a partnership with Harlequins Rugby Football Club to attract students to the 6th form rugby academy. - Maintained fixed price electricity and gas contracts that ensure cost are significantly below the open market rates until October 2023. - Expanded the school facilities adding 6 new classrooms with funding provided by LB Wandsworth.
+The PAN increased from 150 to 180 from September 2021 and the school will grow gradually over the next 7 years as new pupils join year 7. - Secured a grant from the Governments decarbonisation fund to install LED lighting and two air source heat pumps. - Trustees ensure that they use relevant funding to ensure the Trust's estate is safe, well maintained, and complies with regulations by employing suitably qualified and experienced staff to manage it's facilities and services.
+The Trust has annual support contracts in place with specialist consultants for HR, H&S, Legal and facilities management, which include regular inspections and action plans to ensure that the trust complies with existing and new regulations and guidelines.
+Delegated budgets are in place to ensure that all statutory maintenance and repairs are carried out cyclically.
+Additionally Trustees consider and plan a longer term investments through the resources committee to ensure that facilities, plant and equipment and upgraded and replaced to ensure safety, efficient operations and a reduced carbon footprint going forward.